 If you mean to make a solid living in film, yes, being too indie can definitely hurt your chances of building a sustainable future for yourself.
 That being said, indie or independent film is the “stage” upon which writers, directors, and actors get to take risks, try out different approaches, and bring new visions, subjects, and subcultures to light.
 And as a beginning filmmaker, going indie can be a great way to build up your credits, your creative experience, and yes, it can launch your career!

 And remember, if you really have something you need to say or want to show which doesn’t appeal to a broad audience, there’s absolutely nothing wrong with that.
-It might be downright laudable, just don’t forget the story, story, story.
+Directing and/or producing your own indie film or indie webseries just might be the right thing for where you’re at in your career.
+Just don’t forget the story, story, story.
 It really is the source of all good film, though by no means it is the only ingredient.
-Directing and/or producing your own indie film or indie webseries just might be the right thing for where you’re at in your career.
-That being said, it’s smart to pursue those more commercially-minded projects and build up those connections and filmmaking chops wherever you find them.
+So even if the next project on your slate is an indie, pursue those more commercially-minded projects when you can.
+Build up those connections and filmmaking chops wherever you find them.
 And when the chance arises to work for Soderbergh, Spielberg, Cameron or any of the greats, say Yes!

 The 90s Indie Films You Need to Know